• Skip to primary navigation

 Summary:

-This means that when the LEDs are on they will flash for a greater duration than when they are off.
+That means LED blink very fast and stay ON most of the time.re ON they will flash for a greater duration than when they are OFF.

 Remember: